 Sue: Now you’re just confusing me.

-As our heroes gaze into Crawshaw’s cavernous nostrils, Sue gives the show a patronising pat on the head (“Nice try”) whereas the cliffhanger, which is supposed to be pant-wettingly scary, doesn’t quite get the reaction it’s striving for.
+Sadly, the cliffhanger, which is supposed to be pant-wettingly scary, doesn’t quite achieve the reaction it’s striving for.

 Sue: Aw, what a cute kitty.